luizbgomide/EclipsePhase2e-ptbr/src.clean_html/09/04-keeping-the-peace.md

 The Titanians and Jovians are the only two polities with significant bodies of law and police forces that have jurisdiction over all of their territory and citizens.
 The Lunar-Lagrange Armed Forces, while predominantly military, have the authority to intervene in habitat affairs, override local laws and security forces, and engage in necessary “police actions.”
 The Morningstar Constellation empowers each of its habitats to handle its own affairs.
 On Mars, the Martian Rangers serve as a sort of planetary police force under the authority of the Tharsis League, though their jurisdiction is limited to areas outside of major settlements or sovereign hypercorp territory.
 They work with traveling judicial Magistrates who are empowered to establish ad-hoc courts and juries wherever needed.

 The Consortium has a representative legislative body in its Planetary Congress, but its edicts are largely symbolic and toothless and ignored by its habitats.
-The bylaws passed by the Consortium's Ministry, however, directly impact member hypercorps and business affairs.
+The bylaws passed by the Consortium’s Ministry, however, directly impact member hypercorps and business affairs.
 A Consortium auditing and police agency known as Oversight has authority to enforce Consortium bylaws and act to protect the security of its constituents, reporting directly to the Hypercorp Council.

 ## Interstate Affairs